duckduckgo/duckduckhack-docs/walkthroughs/forum-lookup.md

 Now, when the JSON is returned by the API, DuckDuckGo will wrap our result in a call to our Spice's JavaScript callback function.

-However we specify our callbacks, we'll actually *define* the function in the frontend, in `hacker_newz.js`.
+However we specify our callbacks, we'll actually *define* the function in the front end, in `hacker_newz.js`.

 ### Triggers